Blauer Salon

 The New Munich Group represented one of the most intriguing movements in West German cinema between 1964 and 1972—particularly because it swam against the current of what is commonly referred to in film historiography as the “Young German Cinema.”
 This label, associated with the so-called “Oberhausen” filmmakers and, in the 1970s, with the “New German Cinema,” emerged partly at the expense of The New Munich Group.
 Despite a few commercially successful films (Zur Sache Schätzchen, Nicht fummeln, Liebling) and critical acclaim—especially from critics who, in the late 1960s, positioned themselves as the “aesthetic left” in opposition to a “political left” that, in their view, reduced films to their sociological content and meaning—the charming, “light” films by Rudolf Thome, Klaus Lemke, Max Zihlmann, Roger Fritz, the duo May Spils & Werner Enke, and the youngest member of the group, Martin Müller, have largely disappeared from film historiography and broader public consciousness, aside from the occasional retrospective.

-What distinguishes these “light” films and their protagonists from other works of the so-called Young German Cinema is explored by German-American film scholar Marco Abel in his recently published book Casually at the Abyss: The Cinema of The New Munich Group (1964–1972).
-To mark the book’s release, we will screen a selection of stylistically defining short films from the 1960s: Galaxis (1967, Rudolf Thome), Jane erschießt John weil er sie mit Ann betrügt (1968, Rudolf Thome), Duell (1966, Klaus Lemke), Frühstück in Rom (1965, Max Zihlmann), Das Portait (1966, May Spils), Manöver (1967, May Spils), Zinnsoldat (1968, Martin Müller), Die Geschäftsfreunde (1969, Martin Müller), and Sabine 18 (1967, Marran Gosov).
+What distinguishes these “light” films and their protagonists from other works of the so-called Young German Cinema is explored by German-American film scholar Dr. Marco Abel in his recently published book Casually at the Abyss: The Cinema of The New Munich Group (1964–1972).
+To mark the book’s release, we will screen a selection of stylistically defining short films from the 1960s: Galaxis (1967, Rudolf Thome), Manöver (1967, May Spils), Duell (1966, Klaus Lemke), Frühstück in Rom (1965, Max Zihlmann), Zinnsoldat (1968, Martin Müller), Sabine 18 (1967, Marran Gosov) and, if there is still room, a few surprises and extras!

 Films